In this article, you will learn about the following:

 - There is no minimum account balance required.

-- You can buy and sell options within a registered account, such as a TFSA, as well as a non-registered account.
+- You can buy and sell options within a registered account (such as a TFSA), a Margin account, and trade long options within a non-registered account.

 - Do not upgrade or downgrade your subscription status while holding open options positions.

-- Options are not yet available on any dual-listed securities or indices.
+- Options are not yet available on any Canadian or dual-listed securities, as well as indices.

 Types of options available through Wealthsimple

-Wealthsimple offers two options trading strategies: long call options and long put options.
+Wealthsimple offers three options trading strategies: long call options, long put options, and short call (covered) options.

 - Long call options give you the right (but not the obligation) to buy a stock at a particular price (the strike price) on or before a particular date (the expiry date).
 They’re useful if you think a stock is going to increase in price.